Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: An Efficient Data Structure With An Oracle

-The total running time of Line \ref{line:oracleupdate} is equal to the total recovery cost with high probability, which is $\tilde O(n ^ {2.5})$.
-It is easy to verify that the rest of Algorithm \ref{alg:basicupdate} runs in $\tilde O(n ^ {2.5})$ time.
-Therefore, the running time of Algorithm \ref{alg:basicupdate} is $\tilde O(n ^ {2.5})$ with high probability. \end{proof}
+The total running time of line \ref{line:oracleupdate} is proportional (up to a logarithmic factor) to the total recovery cost with high probability, which is $\tilde O(n ^ {2.5})$.
+It is easy to verify that the rest of \cref{alg:basicupdate} runs in $\tilde O(n ^ {2.5})$ time.
+Therefore, the running time of \cref{alg:basicupdate} is $\tilde O(n ^ {2.5})$ with high probability. \end{proof}